 The Creme Foundation was developed to create a naturally flawless complexion, and it offers a medium buildable coverage.
 I do not use a concealer with this foundation because it covers my redness well on its own.
 It also makes face lines and pores less visible.
 The finish is semi-matte.
 It does stay all day, however, since my skin isn’t oily, I can not comment on the longevity for oily skin types.

-Au Naturale Organic Creme Foundation is available at Au Nature for $38/£30.
+Au Naturale Organic Creme Foundation is available online at Au Naturale for $38/£30.

 Have you tried this Au Naturale Creme Foundation?